A zip code should not determine a person’s destiny.

 Strong Neighborhood Improvement Projects Mini-Grants

-The Neighborhood Improvement Project mini-grant program invested over $67,000 in 15 total projects that are intended to enhance the “look and feel” of a neighborhood by addressing public safety, beautification projects, blight elimination, and/or government-service improvements.
-The projects address a variety of areas and needs including creating neighborhood gathering areas, addressing safety concerns, and creating neighborhood beautification.
+The Neighborhood Improvement Project mini-grant program invested in projects intended to enhance the “look and feel” of a neighborhood by addressing public safety, beautification projects, blight elimination, and/or government service improvements.
+The projects address various areas and needs including creating neighborhood gathering areas, addressing safety concerns, and creating neighborhood beautification.

 12 Points Patio – Creation of an outdoor gathering place for the neighborhood